pathogenwatch-oss/mlst/README.md

 the database building code, it's better to pull a container with a database and test the code there.

-To test 7 genome MLST:
+To test 7 gene MLST:

 ```
 docker run --rm -it -v $(pwd):/usr/local/mlst -w /usr/local/mlst/tests <EXISTING_DOCKER_CONTAINER> bash test.sh